MuhammadUsman-Khan/Diabetes-Prediction/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)
 ![Colab](https://img.shields.io/badge/Run%20in-Colab-orange?logo=googlecolab)

 This is my **second machine learning project**, where I built a Support Vector Machine (SVM) model to predict whether a person has diabetes based on health metrics.
-This project demonstrates the end-to-end ML workflow from preprocessing to prediction using the **Pima Indians Diabetes dataset**.
+This project demonstrates the end-to-end ML workflow from preprocessing to prediction using the **Diabetes Prediction dataset**.

 ---